Laufire/kiss/Notes.md

 ## ToDos

+* Get rid of develop.json of the examples (even /index.html isn't working).

 * **A guide**, it's hard to remebmber things when being out of touch.

 * Support {$: {class: 'string'}}